MPPT Solar Charge Controllers Explained

 MPPT stands for Maximum Power Point Tracker; these are far more advanced than PWM charge controllers and enable the solar panel to operate at its maximum power point, or more precisely, the optimum voltage and current for maximum power output.
 Using this clever technology, MPPT solar charge controllers can be up to 30% more efficient, depending on the battery and operating voltage (Vmp) of the solar panel.
 The reasons for the increased efficiency and how to correctly size an MPPT charge controller are explained in detail below.

-As a general guide, MPPT charge controllers should be used on all higher power systems using two or more solar panels in series, or whenever the panel operating voltage (Vmp) is 8V or higher than the battery voltage - see full explanation below.
+As a general guide, MPPT charge controllers should be used on all higher-power systems that use two or more solar panels in series, or whenever the panel's operating voltage (Vmp) is 8-10V or higher than the battery voltage.
+See the full explanation below.

 What is an MPPT or maximum power point tracker?

 The functioning principle of an MPPT solar charge controller is relatively simple.
-Due to the varying amount of sunlight (irradiance) landing on a solar panel throughout the day, the panel voltage and current continuously vary.
-To generate the most power, an MPPT sweeps through the panel voltage to find the sweet spot or the best combination of voltage and current to produce the maximum power.
-The MPPT continually tracks and adjusts the PV voltage to generate the most power, no matter what time of day or weather conditions.
-Using this clever technology, the operating efficiency greatly increases, and the energy generated can be up to 30% more than a PWM charge controller.
+Due to the varying amount of sunlight (irradiance) that falls on a solar panel throughout the day, the panel's voltage and current continuously fluctuate.
+To generate the most power, an MPPT sweeps through the panel voltage to find the optimal combination of voltage and current that produces the maximum power.
+The MPPT continually tracks and adjusts the PV voltage to generate maximum power, regardless of the time of day or weather conditions.
+Using this clever technology, operating efficiency increases significantly, and the energy generated can be up to 30% more than that of a PWM charge controller.

-In the example below, a common 60 cell (24V) solar panel with an operating voltage of 32V (Vmp) is connected to a 12V battery bank using both a PWM and an MPPT charge controller.
-Using the PWM controller, the panel voltage must drop to match the battery voltage and so the power output is reduced dramatically.
-With an MPPT charge controller, the panel can operate at its maximum power point and in turn can generate much more power.
+In the example shown below, a common 60-cell (24V) solar panel with an operating voltage of 32V (Vmp) is connected to a 12V battery bank using both a PWM and an MPPT charge controller.
+Using the PWM controller, the panel voltage must drop to match the battery voltage, resulting in a dramatic reduction in power output.
+With an MPPT charge controller, the panel can operate at its maximum power point, generating significantly more power in return.

-See our detailed review of the best mid-level MPPT solar charge controllers for small-scale off-grid systems up to 40A.
-Also, see our review of the more powerful, high-performance MPPT charge controllers used for professional large-scale off-grid systems.
+For more details on each of these MPPT charge controllers, see our detailed review of the best mid-level MPPT solar charge controllers for small-scale off-grid systems up to 40A.
+Also, see our review of the more powerful, high-performance MPPT charge controllers used for professional, large-scale off-grid systems.

 Unlike battery inverters, most MPPT solar charge controllers can be used with various battery voltages from 12V to 48V.
 For example, most smaller 10A to 30A charge controllers can charge either a 12V or 24V battery, while most larger capacity or higher input voltage charge controllers are designed for 24V or 48V battery systems.
 A select few, such as the Victron 150V range, can be used on all battery voltages from 12V to 48V.
 Several high-voltage solar charge controllers, such as those from AERL and IMARK, can be used on 120V battery banks.